Electricity price statistics

-Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the second half of 2019 to the second half of 2020.
-For comparison purposes and for calculating the aggregates, the average exchange rates of national currencies were used.
-For energy prices, comparing year on year, instead of semester on semester, is most meaningful to avoid seasonal effects.
-Year on year, total prices fell in fourteen EU-27 Member States.
+Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the second half of 2020 compared with the second half of 2021.
+For comparison purposes the national currencies were used.
+For energy prices, comparing year on year instead of semester on semester is most meaningful to avoid seasonal effects.
+Year on year, the total prices increased in all except two EU Member States.
 The biggest increase is observed in Estonia (50.2 %), followed by Sweden (49.3 %) and Cyprus (35.7 %).
-Energy and supply costs mainly drove the reduction in the Netherlands, where the refund (allowance) increased.
-All components except the environmental taxes contributed to the decrease in Cyprus.
-Luxembourg (10.3 %) and Poland (9.7 %) recorded the highest relative price increase.
-All components contributed to these increases.
+Energy and supply costs mainly drove the increase.
+Slovakia (-5.8 %) and Hungary (-0.13 %) were the only two EU countries to record the largest decreases.
+These decreases are driven by measures taken to alleviate electricity costs.

 In Map 1, electricity prices for household consumers in the first half of 2022 are shown in purchasing power standard (PPS), grouping the available countries in six categories, with electricity price categories ranging from above 26.9 PPS per 100 kWh to below 15.3 PPS per 100 kWh.
 The final burden for the consumer depends on their own consumption.
 Electricity prices based on purchasing power standard were highest in Romania (44.6) and Czechia (38.9).
 The lowest electricity prices based on the purchasing power standard were observed in the Netherlands (5.2) and Malta (14.6).